 Coastal states have the right to explore and exploit resources on the continental shelf.
 UNCLOS also does not require coastal states to adopt conservation management measures for resources on the continental shelf.
 The following rights are given to coastal and flag states under UNCLOS:

 The Deep Seabed (the “Area”)

 The deep seabed, subsoil, and ocean floor beyond national jurisdiction is known as the Area under UNCLOS and is considered the common heritage of humankind.
 That means the deep-seabed energy resources belong to the international community and are governed by the International Seabed Authority (ISBA).

-The use of these resources must balance the interest of the developed states, who can exploit the seabed with developing states in sharing the proceeds of the exploitation of mineral resources in the Area.
+Using these resources must balance the interest of the developed states, who can exploit the seabed, with developing states in sharing the proceeds of the exploitation of mineral resources in the Area.
 UNCLOS does not specify how these proceeds should be shared, and the ISBA generally handles this.